huggingface/blog/fhe-endpoints.md

 - Companies can deploy developers' pre-compiled models and make them available to their users via HF Endpoints.
 - Final users can use these Endpoints to run their ML tasks over encrypted data.

-To go further, it would be useful to have more powerful machines available on Hugging Face endpoints to make inferences faster.
+To go further, it would be useful to have more powerful machines available on Hugging Face Endpoints to make inferences faster.
 Also, we could imagine that Concrete ML becomes more integrated into Hugging Face's interface and has a _Private-Preserving Inference Endpoint_ button, simplifying developers' lives even more.
 Finally, for integration in more server machines, it could be helpful to have a way to share a state between machines and keep this state non-volatile (FHE inference keys would be stored there).